erremauro/prettyerror/README.md

 ### Wrapping errors

 Sometimes you may need to throw errors that are unknown and unexpected.
-Wrapping them in a SolidError will automatically format the error for you giving your users a consistent experience.
+Wrapping them in a SolidError will automatically format the errors for you giving your users a consistent experience.

 ```javascript
 import fs from 'fs'